Emads77/nss-thermometer-devops/documentation/requirement2.md

 - **Run:** Start all containers via Docker Compose.
 - **Stop:** Gracefully stop the running containers.

-*Note:* Temporary files created outside of Docker are excluded from images using a `.dockerignore` file (not detailed here but included in the repository).
-This ensures that only the necessary files are copied into each container.

-The script (to be implemented) will use Docker Compose commands such as:
+The script will use Docker Compose commands such as:
 - `docker-compose build`
 - `docker-compose up -d`
 - `docker-compose down`